Distances between probability distributions of different dimensions: Jensen--Shannon divergence

 where $\zeta \coloneqq (1-\theta)\mu+\theta\nu$ and $\eta \coloneqq (1-\theta)\nu + \theta \mu$.
 What we call Jensen--Shannon divergence here is slightly more general \cite{nielsen2010family} than the usual definition \cite{JS},\footnote{Neither Jensen nor Shannon is a coauthor of \cite{JS}.
 The name comes from an application of Jensen inequality to Shannon entropy as a convex function to establish nonnegativity of the divergence.} which corresponds to the case when $\theta =1/2$.
 When $\theta = 1$, we get the Jeffreys divergence in Table~\ref{tab:f} as another special case.
 We have written $\D_{\js}(\mu,\nu ) $ instead of the usual $\D_{\js} f(\mu \Vert \nu ) $ for $f$-divergence to remind the reader that $\D_{\js}$ is symmetric in its arguments; in fact, $\D_{\js}(\mu,\nu )^{1/2} $ defines a metric on $\M(\mathbb{R}^n)$.

-The Jensen--Shannon divergence is often viewed as the symmetrization of the Kullback--Liebler divergence but this perspective hides an important distinction, namely, the JS-divergence may be directly defined on probability measures without the requirement that they have densities: Observe that $\mu,\nu$ are automatically absolutely continuous with respect to $\zeta$ and $\eta$.
+The Jensen--Shannon divergence is often viewed as the symmetrization of the Kullback--Liebler divergence but this perspective hides an important distinction, namely, the JS-divergence may be defined on probability measures without densities: Observe that $\mu,\nu$ are automatically absolutely continuous with respect to $\zeta$ and $\eta$.
 As such the definition in \eqref{eq:js} is valid for any $\mu,\nu \in \M(\mathbb{R}^n)$ and we do not need to work over $\M_d(\mathbb{R}^n)$ like in Section~\ref{sec:f}.

 The JS-divergence is used in applications to compare genome \cite{itzkovitz2010overlapping,sims2009alignment} and protein surfaces \cite{ofran2003analysing} in bioinformatics; to quantify information flow in social and biological systems \cite{dedeo2013bootstrap, klingenstein2014civilizing}, and to detect anomalies in fire experiments \cite{mitroi2020parametric}.
 It was notably used to establish the main theorem in the landmark paper on Generative Adversarial Nets \cite{GAN}.